Interpreting 95 GeV di-photon/$b\bar{b}$ excesses as a lightest Higgs boson of the MRSSM: Confronting with experimental observations

 In Fig.\ \ref{fig:hs} we show example regions allowed by measurements of SM-like Higgs properties for selected parameters relevant to properties of the 95 GeV scalar.
 While properties of the second-to-lightest Higgs boson are determined mostly by other parameters, which were chosen to make it mostly SM-like, the mixing with the singlet can destabilize them.
 Since some mixing is needed to give the 95 GeV state its couplings to SM particles, there is obviously also an upper limit on it.
-This is seen for example in Fig.\ \ref{fig:hs_bmp1_M1_lamU.pdf} where the increase of $M_B^D$, which appears in the (2,1) element of the mass matrix in Eq.~\ref{eq:hu-s-matrix} as a combination $\sqrt{2} \lambda_u\muu{-} +g_1 M_B^D$, has to be compensated by a larger value of $|\lambda_u|$.
+This is seen for example in Fig.\ \ref{fig:hs_bmp1_M1_lamU} where the increase of $M_B^D$, which appears in the (2,1) element of the mass matrix in Eq.~\ref{eq:hu-s-matrix} as a combination $\sqrt{2} \lambda_u\muu{-} +g_1 M_B^D$, has to be compensated by a larger value of $|\lambda_u|$.

 Properties of the non-SM Higgs with the mass of 95 GeV were checked using a \HB component of \HT (database version 1.4).
 This state is mostly constrained by the wanted 95 GeV LEP anomaly \cite{LEPWorkingGroupforHiggsbosonsearches:2003ing}, with the ratio of production cross sections to the 95\% limit (referred by \texttt{HiggsBounds} as \texttt{obsRatio}) being 0.4 (Tab.~\ref{tab:ht}).
 In Fig.\ \ref{fig:hb} we show example 2$d$ regions around BMP7 allowed by \HB.
-When the admixture of SM-like Higgs in the lightest state becomes too large the points start to get excluded by searches of SM or non-SM like Higgses (e.g. \cite{CMS:2018cyk} or \cite{CMS:2018amk}) as the lightest state couples more-and-more strongly to SM particles.
+When the admixture of SM-like Higgs in the lightest state becomes too large the points start to get excluded by searches of SM or non-SM like Higgses (e.g. \cite{CMS:2018cyk} or \cite{CMS:2018amk}) as the lightest state couples more-and-more strongly to SM particles and the second-to-lightest Higgs starts to deviate from the SM.

 Since the remaining charged and CP-even neutral scalar states are fairly heavy, they evade any experimental bounds.
 The only Higgs-like states which are light are the lightest CP-odd scalars with masses $m_{a} = 24.85$ (BMP7) and 54.20 (BMP8) GeV.
 Those states are fairly long lived with partial widths $10^{-12}-10^{-11}$ GeV and couple almost exclusively to $\gamma \gamma$.
 Thus they cannot easily be produced at $pp$ and $e^+e^-$ colliders via the $\gamma \gamma$ channel, since the production cross-section is extremely small and therefore they easily evade all experimental bounds.